ExpressLRS/Docs/docs/quick-start/troubleshooting.md

     This can be due to several things:

     - Incorrect bootloader is flashed or it's not flashed properly.
 This mainly happens on the R9 receivers.
 Go checkout [Bootloader Flashing Guide](receivers/r9.md#bootloaders).
     - Incorrect wiring.
-Make sure that Rx in the Receiver is connected to a Tx pad in the FC and the Tx in the Receiver is connected to an Rx pad in the FC.
+Make sure that RX in the Receiver is connected to a TX pad in the FC and the TX in the Receiver is connected to an RX pad in the FC.
 Also, make sure the receiver is getting enough voltage (min 4v5) from the FC or voltage supply.
 Wiring guide is [here](receivers/wiring-up.md)
     - Receiver is OFF.
 Check whether the LED on the receiver is lit, indicating it's powered and in a working state.
     - The UART has hardware inversion.
 Make sure that the UART you've connected the receiver to is not an SBUS UART that usually has hardware inversion (most common among F4 Flight Controllers).
-There are Flight controllers that require you to bridge a pair of pads to enable or disable the Hardware inversion of an Rx pad.
+There are Flight controllers that require you to bridge a pair of pads to enable or disable the Hardware inversion of an RX pad.
 You can simply try a different UART.
-    - The LED on the receiver is SOLID, while the radio is off, which could only mean that the Rx pad in the FC is being pulled LOW, putting the ESP-based receiver (EPs, ES900Rx, etc.) into Bootloader mode unintentionally, which will hinder normal passthrough operations.
+    - The LED on the receiver is SOLID, while the radio is off, which could only mean that the RX pad in the FC is being pulled LOW, putting the ESP-based receiver (EPs, ES900RX, etc.) into Bootloader mode unintentionally, which will hinder normal passthrough operations.
 Feel free to try a different UART.

 ### <span class="custom-heading" data-id="22">Failed to connect to ESP8266: Timed out waiting for packet header.</span>

 ???
 Note "Failed to connect to ESP8266: Timed out waiting for packet header."
     This can be due to several things:

     - Receiver is wired incorrectly.
-Please check if the Rx and Tx wires aren't swapped and connected Rx to Rx and Tx to Tx on the FC.
+Please check if the RX and TX wires aren't swapped and connected RX to RX and TX to TX on the FC.
 Revisit the Receiver Wiring Guide [here](receivers/wiring-up.md).
     - The receiver's "boot" pads aren't bridged (or the button wasn't pressed and held during power up) for passthrough flashing.
 This is required for Passthrough flashing if the receiver is fresh from the packet and has a firmware version before 1.0.0-RC6.
     - The receiver UART is putting it in Bootloader mode and is interfering with passthrough flashing.
 Move it into another UART.